 - Elevated wooden or plastic beds.
 Raised up on legs, these are great choices for the patio, porch, or deck.

-- I like these beds from Birdies Raised Beds, but there are lots of other metal raised bed options, too
+- I like the Birdies raised beds from Epic Gardening, but there are lots of other metal raised bed options, too

 - Bricks, rocks, or concrete.
 These materials create a more permanent growing space than some other options